2015 Nissan LeafEnlarge Photo

 The first thing you'll need to understand is the difference between the three types of charging.

-Note that this advice is for charging in North America; if you're in Europe or Asia, there are some differences.
+Note that this advice is for charging in North America; if you're in Europe or Asia, there are differences that we're not covering in this article.

 2011 Chevrolet Volt plugged into Coulomb Technologies 240V wall charging unitEnlarge Photo